-Sashic reciprocated the bread by sending a baton of sausage and a jar of bland.
+Sashic responded to the delivered bread by sending over a baton of sausage and a jar of bland.

-On my way back, I took over Valeric, a worker from the pipeline construction firm.
+On my way back, I caught up with Valeric, a worker from the pipeline construction firm.

-Stately strutted we uphill together talking about things through the peals of thundering cannonade.
+Stately strutted we uphill together, talking of things through the peals of thundering cannonade.

-He narrated how the day before yesterday a couple of local cops inside their windowless mini-bus were beating up two Azeri prisoners of war bleeding with wounds, freshly captured by phedayees PHEDAYEE —
+He narrated how the day before yesterday a couple of local cops were beating inside their windowless mini-bus two Azeri prisoners of war bleeding with wounds, freshly captured by phedayees PHEDAYEE —

 (Armenian borrowing from Greek) "freedom fighter". in Krkjan.